adidas/api-guidelines/execution/batch-operations.md

 The suggestion is to **split** a non-atomic operation into several atomic operations.
 The cost of few more calls will be greatly outweighed but the cleaner design, clarity and easier maintainability.

-However, in such an operation has to be provided such an non-atomic bulk operation **MUST** conform to the following guidelines.
+However, in such an operation has to be provided such a non-atomic bulk operation **MUST** conform to the following guidelines.

-1. Non-atomic bulk operation **MUST** return a success status code (e.g. **200 OK**) only if every and all sub-operation succeded.
+1. Non-atomic bulk operation **MUST** return a success status code (e.g. **200 OK**) only if every and all sub-operation succeeded.

 1. If any single one sub-operation fails the whole non-atomic bulk operation **MUST** return the respective **4xx** or **5xx** status code.